cyrus-raitava/Tatai_Project/README.md

 ****Note the sidebar, and the "Home" Option, highlighted in orange.
 If your file explorer sidebar looks like that in the picture above, then you are in the correct Home Directory.****

-Upon succesfully moving the entire HTK folder to the Home Directory, the user may run the application by double-clicking it, regardless of where exactly the runnable JAR is.
+Upon successfully moving the entire HTK folder to the Home Directory, the user may run the application by double-clicking it, regardless of where exactly the runnable JAR is.
 It is of note however, that once the HTK folder is moved to the Home Directory, the user may possibly not utilise the first method of running the application via the command line.

 Any questions regarding the usage of the application or the initial setup, can be forwarded on to either one of the following email addresses: